CSCfi/csc-user-guide/docs/apps/snap.md

 `gpt --diag -J-Xmx60G -c 40G` can be used to see which memory and cache settings are used by `gpt`.

-#### GPT examples for Puhti
+#### GPT examples for Puhti-rhel7

-* [Full examples how to run GPT in Puhti in GitHub](https://github.com/csc-training/geocomputing/tree/master/snap).
+* [Full examples how to run GPT in Puhti-rhel7 in GitHub](https://github.com/csc-training/geocomputing/tree/master/snap).
 The examples include both a simple job with one GPT graph and an [array job](../computing/running/array-jobs.md) where the same graph is computed for several input images.

 ### Using SNAP with the Python library snappy